matt-west/craft-recaptcha/README.md

 {{ craft.recaptcha.render() }}
 ```

 You can also create the reCAPTCHA element yourself using the `sitekey` template variable.
-This is especially useful for implementing invisible recaptcha
+This is especially useful for implementing invisible recaptcha.

 ```twig
 <div class="g-recaptcha"